DanielXMa/honours-dynamic_pricing/README.md

 Honours Thesis Repository - Dynamic Pricing with Neural Networks.

-This repository contains all the relevant Python files and outputs that I produced for my Honours thesis.
+This repository contains all the relevant Python files and outputs I produced for my Honours thesis project ending Nov 2023.

 Packages used:
  - PyTorch